-Many COVID patients recover within a period of weeks, but few patients experience long-term effects of Coronavirus infection.
+Many COVID patients recover within a period of weeks, but few patients experience the long-term effects of Coronavirus infection.
 These symptoms are due to the effect of the virus on multiple organs of the body.
 The severity of coronavirus infection is related to the extent of damage to organs.
-So recovery of these patients may take six to eight months for complete cure.
+So recovery of these patients may take six to eight months for a complete cure.
 Till that time, patients continue to experience symptoms even after their initial recovery.
 These patients are also called "long haulers" or long COVID-19.

 The COVID-19 infection damages the heart, lungs, and brain to a greater extent.
 Along with these significant organ involvements, some other symptoms linger over a long period of time.
 They are-